sriker99/DR_Lucky_Board_Game/README.md

 ### How to Run

 Command to run the jar file:
-java -jar jarFileName.jar argument1 argument2
+java -jar cs5010-final-project-ravisriker.jar argument1 argument2

 argumnent1 is the fileName of the layout file. argument2 is the total number of turns for a game.